 Escalation clauses have been used in construction contracts regularly.
 Escalation clauses are typically included on large construction projects, where the job might exceed one year.
 Recent economic changes due to gas and oil prices could introduce contract escalation clauses even on small and medium-sized projects.
 If done properly, they will protect you from the inevitable bump in prices; otherwise, you might end up with possible legal problems.

 Fuel Escalation Clause

 The escalation clause used on steel products is another contract provision normally used in contracts with more than 1 million pounds of steel.
-The importance of this clause, at the fuel escalation clause, is that only applies to pre-determine items and they must be requested by the contractor.
-The steel escalation clause only could apply to reinforcing steel, structural steel, steel piling, dowel bars and tie bars for concrete pavement, and beam elements and metal posts for guardrails.
+The importance of this clause, at the fuel escalation clause, is that only applies to pre-determine items, and the contractor must request them.
+The steel escalation clause only could apply to reinforced steel, structural steel, steel piling, dowel bars and tie bars for concrete pavement, and beam elements and metal posts for guardrails.

-Because of escalation fears, owners are finding fewer bidders for their projects; some projects need to find alternatives funding sources or canceling the project if additional money is not available.
+Because of escalation fears, owners are finding fewer bidders for their projects.
+Some projects need to find alternatives for funding sources or canceling the project if additional money is not available.
 Contractor and supplier fears regarding potential, future price escalation, and the absence of price escalation clauses in most construction contracts, often leads to higher contract prices and larger project costs.